DataDog/documentation/content/en/agent/faq/log4j_mitigation.md

 If you are not able to upgrade your Agent at this time, use these instructions to implement an environment variable (`LOG4J_FORMAT_MSG_NO_LOOKUPS="true"` on the JMXFetch process or the Agent process) to partially mitigate the vulnerability:

-**Note**: If you are running v7.32.2 or v6.32.2, you do not need to perform these steps.
+**Note**: If you are running v7.32.2 or v6.32.2, you do not strictly need to perform these steps.
 The Agent v7.32.2 (and v6.32.2) [starts jmxfetch with a property][2] that achieves the same result.
-In all cases, the best option is to upgrade your Datadog Agent to v7.32.3 (v6.32.3) or later.
+However, in all cases, the best option is to upgrade your Datadog Agent to v7.32.3 (v6.32.3) or later.

-**Note**: Setting the LOG4J_FORMAT_MSG_NO_LOOKUPS environment variable to true will reduce the risk of remote code execution but it is not a complete mitigation.
+**Note**: Setting the `LOG4J_FORMAT_MSG_NO_LOOKUPS` environment variable to `true` will reduce the risk of remote code execution but it is not a complete mitigation.

 ## Host installs